Motorbike Adventures at Camp VC | South Wales

 Fearlessness is a muscle that need stretching and constant work on.
 Breaking out of your comfort zone is the first step.

-We salute the ladies organising this now annual event that proved to us that it’s ok to be nervous to to try things for the first time, as long as you have supporting people around who can give you the relevant tools, skills and knowledge.
+We salute the ladies organising this now annual event that proved to us that it’s ok to be nervous and to try things for the first time, as long as you have supporting people around who can give you the relevant tools, skills and knowledge.

 If you’ve missed out this time, don’t worry - there’s always next year.
 Tickets were launched in April, which might be the case next year as well, and it’s a guaranteed sell out so keep an eye on Camp VC website and join the mailing list for updates.